Avanthika-06/Stock_Price_Prediction/README.md

 Normalize numerical columns (Open, High, Low, Close, Volume) using StandardScaler.

-Visualization:
+## Visualization

 Visualize stock price trends and trading volumes over time.

 Generate a heatmap to analyze correlations between features.

-Model Building:
+## Model Building

 An LSTM model is created using TensorFlow/Keras with two LSTM layers and a Dense layer.

 Dropout regularization is used to avoid overfitting.

-Model Training:
+## Model Training

 The model is trained on 95% of the dataset and tested on the remaining 5%.

 It predicts the closing price of Microsoft based on historical data.

-Prediction:
+## Prediction

 After training, the model predicts stock prices for the test set, which is then compared to the actual prices.

-Model Evaluation:

-Evaluate the model performance using Root Mean Squared Error (RMSE).

-Visualize predicted stock prices alongside actual prices for comparison.

-Model
+## Model
 The model uses Long Short-Term Memory (LSTM), a type of Recurrent Neural Network (RNN) that excels in capturing dependencies in sequential data.
 The architecture is as follows:

-LSTM Layers: Two layers with 64 units, capturing long-term dependencies in stock prices.
+1. LSTM Layers: Two layers with 64 units, capturing long-term dependencies in stock prices.

-Dense Layer: A fully connected layer with ReLU activation to produce the final predicted stock price.
+2. Dense Layer: A fully connected layer with ReLU activation to produce the final predicted stock price.

-Dropout Layer: Prevents overfitting by randomly setting input units to 0 during training.
+3. Dropout Layer: Prevents overfitting by randomly setting input units to 0 during training.

 The model is compiled with:

-Optimizer: Adam optimizer for efficient training.
+1. Optimizer: Adam optimizer for efficient training.

-Loss Function: Mean Absolute Error (MAE) for regression problems.
+2. Loss Function: Mean Absolute Error (MAE) for regression problems.

-Metrics: Root Mean Squared Error (RMSE) to evaluate prediction accuracy.
+3. Metrics: Root Mean Squared Error (RMSE) to evaluate prediction accuracy.

-Results
+## Results
 After training the model, predictions are generated on the test set.
 The results are visualized in a plot showing both the predicted stock prices and the actual stock prices over time.

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for more details.
+Metrics: Root Mean Squared Error (RMSE) to evaluate prediction accuracy.